fguerri/AzureVNetIntegrationPatterns/README.md

 # Private Link

 Private Link is the “V2” integration pattern for services with a *shared architecture*.
-It addresses the limitations of VNet service endpoints by exposing select PaaS services[^4] with a *shared architecture* via private IP addresses belonging to a user VNet’s address space.
+It addresses the limitations of VNet service endpoints by exposing select PaaS services with a *shared architecture* via private IP addresses belonging to a user VNet’s address space.
 Private Link, in itself, does not prevent internet clients from accessing the service through its public endpoint.
 However, all services that support Private Link provide a firewall feature that can be configured to block all connections from the internet (or to only accept connections from known, trusted public IPs).
 This feature, combined with Private Link, enables users to make their PaaS service instance completely private, i.e. exclusively accessible from authorized VNets over private IP addresses belonging to the VNets’ address spaces.

+> Please refer to the [official documentation](https://docs.microsoft.com/en-us/azure/private-link/) for up-to-date information about the services that support Private Link.

 ![Figure 9 - NOT DISPLAYED](/Figures/figure9.png)
 *Figure 9.
 Private Link is a technology that allows clients in a VNet to consume PaaS services through “private endpoints” with IP addresses belonging to the VNet’s address space.
 In this example, a VM in User A’s VNet with private IP address 10.57.0.15 accesses User A’s storage account through the private address 10.57.1.5, which belongs to User A VNet’s address space.*